nathanjcochran/mock/README.md

 var _ Getter = &GetterMock{}

+// GetByID is a stub for the Getter.GetByID
-func (m *GetterMock) GetByID(id int) ([]string, error) {
+// method that records the number of times it has been called. func (m *GetterMock) GetByID(id int) ([]string, error) {
 	atomic.AddInt32(m.GetByIDCalled, 1)
 	return m.GetByIDStub(id)
 }

+// GetByName is a stub for the Getter.GetByName
-func (m *GetterMock) GetByName(name string) ([]string, error) {
+// method that records the number of times it has been called. func (m *GetterMock) GetByName(name string) ([]string, error) {
 	atomic.AddInt32(m.GetByNameCalled, 1)
 	return m.GetByNameStub(name)